ediamin/git_playground/README.md

 # Git Playground
 I'm learning git and this is my testing repository.
 Here I'll play and learn git.

-So let's first play with README.md file and learn some markdown synatax first.
+So let's first play with README.md file and learn some markdown syntax first.

-[I'm following Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn Markdown.
-Yes, I know, *cheeting* is **not** good for _learning_.
+[I'm following Markdown Cheatsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheat) to learn Markdown.
+Yes, I know, *cheating* is **not** good for _learning_.

 But let's just make a list in markdown.
-## List title hist header-2
+## List title using header-2
 * item 1
 * item 2
 * item 3